totemsoft/docker/README.md

 ## Elixir projects
-*Elixir is a debt recovery system that is designed to help automate the debt recovery process.
+*Elixir is a debt recovery system that helps to automate the debt recovery process.
 The Elixir system has been designed to assist specifically with insurance related debt recovery.*

 *Also Elixir was used by Legal and Accounting professionals and potentially can be used in other areas.*